The mestiza muse

 When your body produces too much sebum, it can cause your hair to become greasy and weighed down, which can be a bigger problem for those with curly hair.
 This means you may need a different hair care routine for oily hair compared to other hair types.3

-For those with oily hair, it’s important to use products specifically designed for daily cleansing and conditioning.
+For oily hair, it is important to use products specifically designed for daily cleansing and conditioning.
 The conditioner needs to provide hydration and moisture without adding too much oil.
 It should strike a balance between the hair texture, natural sebum production, and the conditioner’s emollience.

 A conditioner’s purpose is to make it easier to groom your hair by detangling and softening the hair fibers.
 A typical conditioner comprises cationic hair-detangling agents, moisturizing agents, and emollients.